-This is the traditional French style lemon tart with creamy, buttery lemon filling.
-You will need just a piece to fall in love with french pastry like this one!
+This is the traditional French style lemon tart with creamy lemon filling and buttery crust.
+You will need just a small piece to fall in love with this delicate french pastry !

 What is French style Lemon Tart and where it comes from?

-Do you like creamy lemon custard and crumbly sweet pastry?
-Then you are on the right blog, I am going to show you how to make this ideal dessert with crisp pastry shell and silky smooth filling of lemon custard.
-This is a French dessert called “Tarte au citron” and it is one of the famous desserts you must taste, when visiting France.
+Do you like creamy lemon custard and melt in mouth sweet pastry?
+Then you are on the right blog.
+I am going to show you how to make this ideal Sunday dessert with crisp buttery pastry shell and silky smooth lemon custard filling.
+This is a dessert called “Tarte au citron” and it is one of the famous French desserts you must try.
+And now you can taste it even without visiting France.

-(This video tailored by my friend Marie from SUGAR SALT MAGIC check her site with many other food videos).
+Mention: This video was tailored by the video food blogger and my friend Marie from SUGAR SALT MAGIC .

-You must have noticed, that I really like lemon desserts, because not long ago I have posted this delicious recipe for BEST LEMON CHEESECAKE.
-If you like sweet and tangy desserts like me, you will quite understand, why I love so much this French style Lemon Tart recipe.
+If you are following my blog for quite long, you must have noticed, that I really love lemon desserts.
+Not long ago, I have posted this delicious recipe for BEST LEMON CHEESECAKE.
+And many of you have commented how delicious and tangy flavours it has.
+So if you like sweet and tangy desserts like me, you will definitely understand, why I love so much this French style Lemon Tart recipe.

 How to make a sweet pastry crust (in French Pâté sucrée)